dotnet/TorchSharp/docfx/articles/memory.md

 > NOTE: Disposing a tensor only releases the underlying storage if this is the last
 > live TorchTensor which has a view on that tensor -- the native runtime does reference counting of tensors.

+## Use 'Sequential' when possible.

+Rather than passing tensor arguments between neural network layers inside a custom module's forward, you should rely on the 'Sequential' layer collection, which will be more efficient at memory management, since it manages the lifetime of temporaries directly in native code.

+This may not be ideal when first experimenting with a model and trying to debug it, but once you are done with that and move on to a full training data set, it is advisable.

 ## Links and resources